 Backup is the best way to fight ransomware.
 If you regularly back up your files, ransomware would not be an issue for you as you could easily recover everything.
 This is why it’s so important that you invest in reliable backup.

 If backup is not an option, you should try the decryption tool we have linked to above.
 While it does not seem to work for everyone, it could still help you.
 However, do make sure you follow the provided instructions carefully.
 If the decryption tool did not help you, save the encrypted files along with the ransom note somewhere safe, and wait for another decryptor to become available.

 In order to uninstall Promorad2 from your computer, you will need to install anti-malware software.
 We cannot recommend manual Promorad2 removal, as you could end up doing more harm.
 Instead, use anti-malware software.
 Unfortunately, removing the ransomware does not decrypt the files.

-Download Removal Toolto remove Promorad2Use our recommended removal tool to uninstall Promorad2.
+Download Removal Toolto scan for Promorad2Use our recommended removal tool to scan for Promorad2.
 Trial version of WiperSoft provides detection of computer threats like Promorad2 and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.